L!VE TV: Background

 L!VE TV was proposed by David Montgomery as part of MGN's move into pay television and due to the dominance on satellite of Sky Television, the decision was made to launch channels exclusively on cable.

 In February 1995, Mirror Television, a Mirror Group plc subsidiary, bought flagship cable channel Wire TV which included sports content shown at certain times during Wire's output.
 Sports programming on Wire had recently been expanded when several sporting rights were acquired, such as Vauxhall Conference football, the live broadcast rights to Lennox Lewis's WBC title fights and the 1996 Cricket World Cup, plus other sporting coverage following a deal with Chrysalis Sport.
 Mirror Group planned to turn Sportswire into a separate channel to operate alongside L!VE TV, both of which would replace Wire.
-Wire was closed on 31 May of that year; however TCI (owners of Telewest) and NYNEX made a deal with British Sky Broadcasting, which included a clause that the cable operators would not launch any rival channels to those already operated by Sky.
-Wire was closed on 31 May of that year; however TCI (owners of Telewest) and NYNEX made a deal with British Sky Broadcasting, which included a clause that the cable operators would not launch any rival channels to those already operated by Sky.
+Wire was closed on 31 May of that year after TCI (owners of Telewest) and NYNEX made a deal with British Sky Broadcasting which included a clause that the cable operators would not launch any rival channels to those already operated by Sky.
 Consequently, Sportswire collapsed just days before it was due to launch, leaving Mirror Television with just L!ve TV.